 A detailed list of what each participant should take will be provided to each member in their Welcome Pack.

-Day 2 - Tuesday - Boat to Tumari Bay (B1) with packed lunch (L1), Clinic for Tumari / Berubona and overnight Tumari
+Day 3 - Tuesday - Boat to Tumari Bay (B1) with packed lunch (L1), Clinic for Tumari / Berubona and overnight Tumari

-Day 3 - Wednesday - Boat to Sinei for am clinic then onto Tufi Resort for lunch, afternoon clinic at the Tufi Health Centre, re-stock supplies and a boat to Garewa for overnight
+Day 4 - Wednesday - Boat to Sinei or Vovo (B2) for am clinic, boat to Tufi Resort (B3) for late lunch, PM - Visit Tufi Health Centre and restock, boat to Garewa (B4) for overnight

-Day 5 - Friday - Boat to Marassa (B5 - with packed lunch- L2) for am clinic, boat to Tomlins (Awanae) for late lunch and overnight
+Day 5 - Thursday- Boat to Marassa (B5 - with packed lunch- L2) for am clinic, boat to Awanae (B6-Tomlins) for overnight

-Day 6 - Saturday - Boat to Utukwaf for am clinic, boat to Tomlins (Awanae) for late lunch and overnight
+Day 6 - Friday - Boat to Utukwaf (B7) for am clinic then to Jebo (B8) for late lunch and overnight

 Day 8 - Sunday - Boat to Tufi (B9) for returning goods, restocking, finalising statistics and reports, lunch and afternoon off followed by final dinner and overnight at Tufi Dive Resort

 A huge day of travel home to Australia by commercial aircraft (no more boats).